-Six times a year, the ACLU of San Diego & Imperial Counties publishes its most recent docket.
-Our current docket, dated September 2016, contains 16 open cases in which we are directly involved, and 8 in which we prepared friend-of-the-court briefs.
+Six times a year, the ACLU Foundation of San Diego & Imperial Counties publishes its most recent docket.
+Our current docket, dated Nov.
+2020, contains 16 open cases in which we are directly involved and three in which we participated in friend-of-the-court briefs.
 Our most recent four dockets can be found at the end of this page.
 Major cases have a link to a more detailed page.
-New developments in a case appear in bold.
+New developments in a cases appear in bold.

 ADVANCING IMMIGRANTS’ RIGHTS